xiaoxi-ij478/cop2k-sim/README.md

 # COP2000 Emulator Suite

 This is a emulator of COP2000 by <http://www.wave-cn.cn>.
-It is made to ease of learning COP2000 principle and faciliate debugging of programs of COP2000.
+It is made to ease learning COP2000 principle and faciliate debugging programs of COP2000.

 It aims to support: